-1. Students enrolled in the Master of Business Analytics program will be reviewed as follows to determine whether or not they have met promotion requirements below:

-- initial review upon completion of Term 2 - subsequent review at the end of each following term

-2. To maintain their standing in the program, all students must maintain a GPA of at least 4.20 and not receive a grade of F in more than 3.00 credits of course work.
+- 1. Students enrolled in the Master of Business Analytics program will be reviewed as follows to determine whether or not they have met promotion requirements below: - initial review upon completion of Term 2 - subsequent review at the end of each following term - 2.
+To maintain their standing in the program, all students must maintain a GPA of at least 4.20 and not receive a grade of F in more than 3.00 credits of course work.

-3. Students who do not meet these requirements will be withdrawn.

-4. Students who fail a required course must retake it.
+- 3. Students who do not meet these requirements will be withdrawn. - 4.
+Students who fail a required course must retake it.
 Students who fail an elective course may retake it, or may elect to take another course.
-Students who re-take a failed course and receive a second failing grade will be withdrawn.

-5. A student who has been withdrawn from the program is advised to seek the help of their Academic Advisor to discuss the best way forward.
+Students who re-take a failed course and receive a second failing grade will be withdrawn. - 5.
+A student who has been withdrawn from the program is advised to seek the help of their Academic Advisor to discuss the best way forward.
 The student may petition to the Student Affairs Committee to be allowed to continue in the program without having met the promotion requirements.

-Master of Business Analytics (MBAN) Term 1: Summer (15.00 credits) Term 2: Fall (15.00 credits) Term 3: Winter (15.00 credits) MBAN 5110 3.00 Predictive Modeling I MBAN 5210 3.00 Predictive Modelling II MBAN 5330 3.00 Big Data Fundamentals and Applications MBAN 5120 3.00 Data Management and Programming MBAN 6120 3.00 Data Science II MBAN 6400 3.00 Multivariate Methods for Business Analytics MBAN 5140 3.00 Visual Analytics and Modelling OMIS 6350 3.00 Advanced Spreadsheet Modelling and Programming for Business GS/PHIL 5340 3.00 Ethics and Societal Implications of Artificial Intelligence MBAN 6110 3.00 Data Science I MBAN 6090 6.00 Analytics Consulting Project MBAN 6300 3.00 Case Analysis and Presentation Skills Elective 3.00 credits Elective 3.00 credits
+MASTER OF BUSINESS ANALYTICS (MBAN) Term 1: Summer (15.00 credits) Term 2: Fall (15.00 credits) Term 3: Winter (15.00 credits) MBAN 5140 3.00 Visual Analytics and Modelling MBAN 5110 3.00 Predictive Modelling OMIS 6000 3.00 Models & Applications in Operational Research MBAN 6110 3.00 Data Science I MGMT 6700 3.00 Project Management ORGS 6500 3.00 Interpersonal Managerial Skills MBAN 6200 3.00 Realizing Value from AI and Analytics in Organizations MBAN 6120 3.00 Data Science II GS/PHIL 5340 3.00 Ethics and Societal Implications of Artificial Intelligence MBAN 5330 3.00 Big Data Fundamentals and Applications MBAN 6090 6.00 Analytics Consulting Project Elective 3.00 credits Elective 3.00 credits Elective 3.00 credits

-Core Courses
+Core Courses Elective Course